eastwing27/task-mgr/README.md

 ### Docker Note
 SSR is disabled in Nuxt.js to simplify Docker networking.
 All API calls happen from browser to `localhost:3000`.

+## CI/CD Pipeline

+The project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`).
+It is for demonstration purposes and is not supposed to run in a real environment without modifications.
+It contains build and deploy steps only and can be improved further with testing and notification steps; if needed, platforms other than `linux/amd64` can be added.

+Images are tagged with both commit SHA and `latest` tag for easy deployment.

 ## Dev Environment Setup
 <details>
 <summary>(and/or manual run)</summary>